Talk to Ukraine about ports, not us, says Russia ahead of U.N. talks in Moscow | Headlines

 "We are prepared to export fertilizers and grain from our ports to the world market," he said, adding that when it came to Ukrainian grain exports - "I think that should be negotiated with the Ukrainians, not with Russians."
 However, Western officials say any deal on access to Ukrainian ports would need Russian agreement, citing what they say is a Russian blockade and a need for security guarantees.

 U.N.
 Secretary-General Antonio Guterres, who visited Moscow and Kyiv last month, is in "intense contact" with Russia, Ukraine, Turkey, the United States and the European Union in a bid to broker what he calls a "package deal" to resume both Ukrainian food exports and Russian food and fertilizer exports.
-'CORRIDOR EXISTS'
+"Turkey is ready to contribute to a kind of monitoring of these exports from Odesa through the Black Sea because Turkey traditionally is very strong in the Black Sea and they are ready to help," said a senior European diplomat, speaking on condition of anonymity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)